Regression adjustment in completely randomized experiments with many covariates: Introduction

-In both social and natural sciences, researchers often find RCTs involve a sizeable number of available covariates in their empirical applications.
+In both social and natural sciences, researchers often find RCTs involve a sizable number of available covariates in their empirical applications.
 To formally cope with such settings, \citet*{bloniarz2016lasso} and \citet*{wager2016high} studied regression adjustments by machine learning techniques in a high-dimensional setup where the dimensionality $p$ may be larger than the population size $n$.
-On the other hand, \citet*{lei2021regression} investigated the situation where $p\ll n$ but $p$ may grow with $n$, and developed a bias correction method for the regression adjustment estimator; as eloquently reasoned by \citet*{lei2021regression}, this moderately growing $p$ asymptotics is of particular importance in a wide range of applications that involve RCTs, and hence our focus shall be on this practically relevant asymptotic framework.
+On the other hand, \citet*{lei2021regression} investigated the situation where $p\ll n$ but $p$ may grow with $n$, and developed a bias correction method for the regression adjustment estimator; as eloquently reasoned by \citet*{lei2021regression}, this moderately growing $p$ asymptotics is of particular importance in a wide range of applications that involve RCTs. { This paper employs the same setup as \citet*{lei2021regression} and focuses on the case of $p\ll n$.}